 Referred to by the organizers of the event as a "pageant junkie," Mid-Westerner Tamara Swihart is addicted to beauty competitions.
 Betty Boop impersonator, clog dancer, singer extraordinaire, and pastor, Tamara is a veteran of the Ms. Senior Sweetheart pageant.
 Tamara believes that beauty is in the eye of the beholder and she keeps a critical eye on hers.
 But what separates Tamara from the crowd isn't just her looks.
 In addition to her devoted commitment to her community and her work in a local prison, it is her non-judgmental view of beauty and the honest value she gets from interacting with and other competitors that becomes a stark contrast to everything Tamara seems to represent in her seeming vanity and beauty.

-After graduating from the University of California Berkeley with a degree in Rhetoric and Film, Walter Matteson began directing and producing short documentaries in the San Francisco Bay Area.
-After completing FIGURES AND LOOPS, a feature length documentary, exploring his childhood in juxtaposition with the obscure world of competitive artistic roller-skating, he decided to move to New York City.
-There, Walter began working at the Tribeca Film Festival.
-After two seasons with the festival, Walter went freelance and began working @radical.media in NYC, where he gained in-depth and worldwide documentary production experience while working with award-winning documentarians Joe Berlinger and Bruce Sinofsky (BROTHER'S KEEPER, PARADISE LOST, METALLICA: SOME KIND OF MONSTER, CRUDE, and SAN QUENTIN FILM SCHOOL).
-At Radical, Walter worked on four seasons of ICONOCLASTS, producing episodes with Dr. Jane Goodall + Charlize Theron, Cate Blanchett + Tim Flannery, Chuck Close + David Blaine, and Ron Howard + Steve Nash - to name a few.
-Walter has just finished directing and producing PRETTY OLD, a feature length documentary that follows four diverse women (ages 67-84) competing in the 30th anniversary of the Ms. Senior Sweetheart Pageant in Fall River, MA.
-The film is Executive Produced by Sarah Jessica Parker (SEX AND THE CITY,) and Joe Berlinger.
-Walter is currently working as a story producer at Manifesto NYC and for the last year has been traveling the globe for another feature length documentary that will be completed in March of 2012.
+After graduating from UC Berkeley with a degree in Rhetoric, Walter began directing and producing documentaries in the San Francisco Bay Area while working as a bellhop.
+After completing FIGURES AND LOOPS, a feature documentary exploring his childhood in juxtaposition with the obscure world of competitive artistic roller-skating, he began his New York career working at the Tribeca Film Festival.
+Walter then went freelance and began working @radical.media, where he gained in-depth international production experience while working with award-winning documentarians Joe Berlinger and Bruce Sinofsky (BROTHER'S KEEPER, PARADISE LOST, METALLICA: SOME KIND OF MONSTER, CRUDE, and SAN QUENTIN FILM SCHOOL).
+Walter worked on four seasons of ICONOCLASTS producing episodes with Dr. Jane Goodall + Charlize Theron, Cate Blanchett + Tim Flannery, Chuck Close + David Blaine, and Ron Howard + Steve Nash - to name a few.

 JOSH ALEXANDER is a producer, writer and actor and one of the founders of Group Effort Films.
 As an actor he has appeared on Broadway, off-Broadway, regionally and in television and film.
 Credits include the film BACKSEAT (a film Josh also wrote and produced and which won the Audience Award at the Austin Film Festival and was nominated for the German Independence Award at the Oldenburg Film Festival).
 BACKSEAT was released theatrically in the US in 2008 by Truly Indie, a Wagner/Cuban company.
 Other film credits: MY BEST FRIEND'S GIRL (with Dane Cook, Jason Biggs and Kate Hudson), MADE FOR EACH OTHER (with Patrick Warburton and Danny Masterson) GOYBAND (opposite Adam Pascal and Natasha Lyonne), among many others.
 Upcoming releases: THE BRIEFCASE (opposite Kip Pardue and Vincent Pastore) and the gay vampire fantasia VAMPERIFICA, in which Josh can be seen playing a German community college theatre director.
 TV: "Law&Order," "One Life to Life," "All My Children," among others.